hedge-dev/UnleashedRecomp/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: 'Bug Report'
+name: Bug Report
-description: 'Report a bug in Unleashed Recompiled.'
+about: Report a bug in Unleashed Recompiled.
-type: 'Bug'
+title: ''
+labels: ''
+assignees: ''

 ---

 ### Validation